gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Get-AIPFileStatus.md

 - The *LabelingMethod* parameter display the values of **Privileged** or **Standard** instead of **Manual** or **Automatic**:

-    - **Privileged**: A label was applied by a user and is the equivalent of Manual for the Azure Information Protection client.
+    - **Privileged**: A label was applied by a user, either manually or a result of a labeling recommendation, and is the equivalent of Manual for the Azure Information Protection client.
-    - **Standard**: A label was applied by an auto labeling policy from one of the admin centers, such as the Office 365 Security & Compliance Center, or by a service using a rule.
-This value is the equivalent to Automatic for the Azure Information Protection client.
+    - **Standard**: A label was applied automatically, and is the equivalent to Automatic for the Azure Information Protection client.

 ## EXAMPLES